pmavros/Fieldworker/README.md

-*Fielworker
+Fieldworker
 ======

-Fielworker is an Android application for urban pedestrian field experiments, recording movement and events.
+Fieldworker is an Android application for urban pedestrian field experiments, recording movement and events.

 It is used in behavioural and mobile EEG research, using accurate timestamps to associate participant behaviour with other datasources.